-CO₂ as alternative carbon source
+CO₂ as a new source of carbon

-From climate sinner to useful material
+From climate offender to useful material

 More than 30 billion tons of CO₂ are released into the atmosphere every year.
 But this greenhouse gas need no longer be just a climate-damaging waste product.
 Researchers headed by Bayer have found a way to use carbon dioxide as a building block for premium plastics.

 Bayer employee Deniz Capar in a pilot plant in Leverkusen.
 A chemical precursor for plastics is produced here with the help of CO₂.

 Christoph Gürtler carefully pours out a thick, crystal-clear liquid and tips a yellow chemical into it.
 Then he adds just a little water to the beaker, a couple drops of accelerant and gives it all a good stir.
 After a few seconds, a green mass rises to the top.
 It overflows slightly, then hardens: The experiment is a success!

 “This is a common foam,” Gürtler says.
 “We’ve now made ground-breaking progress with the help of a new ingredient,” says the Bayer researcher, holding up the glass containing the clear substance.
 “There is an entirely new raw material in here: carbon dioxide.”